marinasundstrom/CheckedExceptions/README.md

 Generated with help from ChatGPT.

 Similar to Checked Exceptions in Java.
 But as Warnings by default.
+And it's opt-in.

 Works for: Methods, properties (accessors), constructors, lambda expressions, and local functions.